jedrichards/es6/README.md

 export {PI,add,subtract};
 ```

-> Named exports can alternatively be declared separately to the object they're exporting.
+Exported names can be different from the one used internally in the exporting module.

 ```js
 // math.js